|OLLI FREQUENTLY ASKED QUESTIONS

 What is different about the summer and winter sessions?

 These are shorter sessions with an eclectic roster of offerings.
-The winter and summer sessions are 4 weeks long and semesters are 14 weeks long.
+The winter and summer sessions are 4 weeks and semesters are 14 weeks.
 A winter or summer session group might also offer atypical studies such as docent-led visits to museums or city sculptures or playing in a chamber music quartet.

 Can I join for just the summer or the winter?